 One of the important things about a QROPS is choosing the correct QROPS based on your circumstances.
 It is important to note that your assets transferred to a QROPS could be liable to certain taxes in your chosen jurisdiction.
-It is advisable to talk to a financial advisor regarding taxes and other charges.
+It is advisable to talk to a financial adviser regarding taxes and other charges.

 It is essential that you understand the benefits, process and the consequences of forming a QROPS.
-You can contact us and speak to our reputed financial advisor for any question you may have regarding a QROPS explanation.
+You can contact us and speak to our reputed financial adviser for any question you may have regarding a QROPS explanation.

 Before the introduction of QROPS (Qualifying Overseas Pension Scheme) various laws and regulations were in place that did not allow easy transfer of a UK pension to other countries; whereas now it is possible for UK pension holders living outside the United Kingdom to transfer it to their country of choice.

 When looking at investing in a QROPS, there are a number of aspects that you need to take into consideration.
 Factors such as pension structure, nationality, tax residency etc. should all be taken into account.
 There are many thousands of Britons living in other countries and if you are not a member of a QROPS already, you might want to consider transferring your UK pension to a QROPS.
 A UK pension transfer to a QROPS will allow you greater investment flexibility and control over your pension fund whilst receiving valuable tax benefits.

 The following outline of QROPS eligibility criteria will help you understand if you qualify.